 Your child can child can contribute up to $6,000 of their earned income for the year (if they earned at least $6,000 that year.)
 The only stipulation is that the child must have earned income for that tax year.

 Contributions for the current tax year can be made anytime before the federal income tax filing deadline for that tax year.
-For example, you have until April 15, 2020, to contribute to IRA for the 2019 tax year.
+For example, you have until April 15, 2020, to contribute up to $6000 to the IRA for the 2019 tax year.
 (You can put in up to $6000 for 2020 as well.)
 But don’t wait until the last minute to open the Roth IRA and start contributing.
 It can take time to open the account and for the brokerage to get and process contributions in order to meet the deadline.

 As long as you don’t exceed the annual contribution limit, it doesn’t matter how often you make a contribution.
 It can be every paycheck, once a month, or once a year.

 In a brokerage account, the IRA’s cash balance may earn a small amount of interest similar to a bank account.
 But you will need to invest the cash to increase the potential income.
 Two popular and effortless options are using index fund and target date retirement funds vs. buying individual stocks.

 A simple model portfolio example is putting 80% of the IRA balance into a total stock market index fund holding U.S. and foreign stocks.
 In this model, the remaining 20% would go into a total bond index fund holding bonds from U.S. and foreign governments and companies.

 You can also answer a brokerage questionnaire or have a financial advisor draft a model portfolio to help you pick the best stock-to-bond asset mix for your child.
 Typically a long time line before retirement means you can be more aggressive.
 (But you’ll need to decide what’s right for your child’s situation.)